Ningreka/EV-Eye/README.md

 ```

 Optional arguments can be passed :
-* `direction` direction of dataset to be used,such as 'L' or 'R'.
+* `--direction` direction of dataset to be used,such as 'L' or 'R'.
-* `save_checkpoint` Whether to save the checkpoint or not,default mode is true.
+* `--save_checkpoint` Whether to save the checkpoint or not,default mode is true.
-* `batch_size ` Batch size to use for training.
+* `--batch_size ` Batch size to use for training.

 ### Predict